Picovoice/picovoice/README.md

 npm install @picovoice/picovoice-node
 ```

 The SDK provides the `Picovoice` class.
-Create an instance of this class using a Porcupine keyword and Rhino context
+Create an instance of this class using a Porcupine keyword (with `.ppn` suffix)
-file, as well as callback functions that will be invoked on wake word and inference events, respectively:
+and Rhino context file (with `.rhn` suffix), as well as callback functions that will be invoked on wake word detection
+and command inference completion events, respectively:

 ```javascript
 const Picovoice = require("@picovoice/picovoice-node");